CodeIdeas2022/NYCSchools/README.md

 - Swift Combine.
 This is my first attempt at using Combine.
 Familiar with RxSwift.
 - UIKit
 - iOS Network API's to fetch data school directory and details

+Additional possibilities:
+- Instead of a list, teh schools can be put on a map since the directory has school location data(latitude and longitude)